floroz/floroz/README.md

 ### What I Do
 - **Full-Stack Development**: Proficient in creating rich user interfaces and interactive web applications using JavaScript/TypeScript and modern frameworks like React, Vue, and Angular.
 My expertise extends to HTML and CSS semantics, along with meta-frameworks like Next.js and Nuxt.js, enables me to deliver immersive user experiences.
 On the back-end, I work with Express, Node.js, Docker, and Kubernetes, applying my analytical skills to optimize performance and ensure reliability.

-- **Program Analysis**: Working on software composition analysis scanners and building scalable solutions to address complex problems within the open-source ecosystem.

 - **System Design & Architecture:** As a technical lead, I have driven successful architecture projects, implemented design systems, and created component libraries.
 My emphasis on clean, modular, and loosely coupled code promotes flexible and maintainable software architectures.

 - **DevOps & Continuous Integration:** With a DevOps mindset, I have enhanced continuous integration pipelines using platforms such as GitHub Actions, CircleCI, and Jenkins.
 Streamlining development processes has enabled faster delivery cycles without compromising code quality.